 - Required Fees

-- $200 per quarter in fall and winter and $300 in spring for film and materials.
+- $200 per quarter in fall for materials and supplies and $50 in spring for field trips.

 - Special Expenses

-- Students should expect to pay for materials needed to produce their spring projects.
+- Students should expect to pay for materials needed to produce their spring projects (approximately $300).

 - Offered During